Archive for News & Events

-This is just a quick update letting you know of the changes to our programming schedule in the YA department.
+This is just a quick update letting you know of the changes to our programming schedule in the teen department.

 First off, we finally changed our blog theme from the 2013 Summer Reading program black and red back to its standard white and blue.
 No more annoying white text on a black ground.
 Let us know what you think!